 Consistency is key.
 Have you ever considered making your posts a part of a theme or series?
 Unifying your content allows you to create excitement and generate momentum.
 Not to mention, viewers will start to easily recognize your association after seeing such consistent posts.
 Also, designing a template saves you time when it comes to content creation.
 (Score!)
 You could even try making a theme out of any of the graphic types that are listed above - get creative!

 So, which content ideas are you going to try?
 Remember – give your testing a bit of time.
 If you’re testing your new content ideas as ads, let them run for at least 3-4 days.
-This way, you can gauge whether your association members are engaging in the right way.
+This way, you can gauge whether your audience are engaging in the right way.
 Also, look at your analytics to identify any trends occurring.
 Creating solid social media content and keeping an eye on what’s driving engagements will end with a successful content marketing strategy.

 Download our guide to up your digital marketing strategy